-- 46. Settlement of CNS Positions is on a T+2 basis.
-All securities settlements are effected through book-entry transfers between stock accounts in CCASS. - 47.
-CPs and ChinaClear with short CNS Positions can deliver securities to HKSCC by inputting delivery instructions (DIs) or through multiple batch settlement runs (BSRs)21. - 48.
-Shares allocated to the stock accounts of CPs and ChinaClear with long CNS Positions are put on-hold until their money obligations are settled.
+- 44 Settlement of CNS Positions (other than positions in China Connect Securities) is on a T+2 basis.
+All securities settlements are effected through book-entry transfers between stock accounts in CCASS. - 45 CPs and ChinaClear with short CNS Positions can deliver securities to HKSCC by inputting delivery instructions (DIs) or through multiple batch settlement runs (BSRs)21. - 46 Shares allocated to the stock accounts of CPs and ChinaClear with long CNS Positions are put on-hold until their money obligations are settled.